dpmaddalena/dpmaddalena.github.com/index.md

 ## D.P.
 Maddalena *Works*

-David Maddalena is a technologist by virtue of his location and occasional occupation, and an artist in spirit and vocation; he works with pictures, paragraphs, and people.
+I am a technologist by virtue of his location (Silicon Valley) and occasional occupation (former tech-industry writer, current licensed psychotherapist), and an artist in spirit and vocation (making visual and written art from the beginning); I work with pictures, paragraphs, and people.
 Visit the [category page](http://www.imby.net/categories.html) for a roadmap; track [tags](http://www.imby.net/tags.html) to drill down; or travel through time below.

 &nbsp;